STEMI (ST Elevation Acute Myocardial Infarction): Epidemiology, Diagnosis (ECG), Criteria & Management

 Chest pain (or discomfort) is the hallmark of myocardial ischemia and it is especially pronounced in patients with acute STEMI.
 The reason symptoms are more severe in patients with STEMI, as compared with NSTEMI and unstable angina (UA), is because the extent of the ischemia is greater in STEMI (i.e a larger portion of the myocardium is ischemic).
 For the same reason, patients with STEMI are at higher risk of life-threatening ventricular arrhythmias in the acute phase.
 Ventricular tachycardia (VT) and ventricular fibrillation (VF) may occur any time after occlusion of the coronary artery.
 Indeed, ventricular tachycardia and ventricular fibrillation causes the vast majority of all deaths in the acute phase of STEMI.
 Death due to pumping failure (cardiogenic shock) is much less common in the acute phase.

-Optimal STEMI care requires a sophisticated apparatus including the EMS (Emergency Medical Service) and the hospitals.
+Optimal STEMI care requires a sophisticated apparatus including the EMS (Emergency Medical Service) and the hospital.
 Most communities have therefore created a regional system of STEMI care which aim to rapidly identify and handle patients with STEMI.
 The dispatch center, ambulance, emergency department (ED), catheterization laboratory and cardiology ward must act in concert to provide optimal care.
 The entire chain of care, from prehospital assessment to hospital discharge will be covered in this chapter.